chwenyee/tp/docs/UserGuide.md

 > - Every parameter must be supplied by the user. <br>
     e.g. if the command specifies `add-appointment ic/NRIC dt/DATE t/TIME dsc/DESCRIPTION`, the user
     must fill in all parameters for the input to be valid.
-> - Parameters must be entered in the **specified order**. <br>
+> - Parameters could be entered in any order. <br>
-    e.g. if the command specifies `ic/NRIC dt/DATE t/TIME dsc/DESCRIPTION`, the user
+    e.g. if the command recommends `ic/NRIC dt/DATE t/TIME dsc/DESCRIPTION`, the user
-    must follow this exact sequence for the input to be valid.
+    can also not follow this exact sequence for the input to be valid.
 > - Extraneous parameters for commands that do not take in parameters (such as `list` and `bye`) will be ignored. <br>
     e.g. if the command specifies `list-patient 12345`, it will be interpreted as `list-patient`.
 > - Command words are **case-insensitive**. <br>